 Japanese Pancakes, Hot Cakes and Soufflé Pancakes: What Are They And How Do They Differ?

 Japanese Hot Cakes

-Japanese pancakes (also known as hot cakes) are similar to American pancakes but are said to be fluffier and sweeter.
-In recent years, people have opted to use ring molds to make a more expanded fluffy version of a pancake.
-Comparing the recipes for American pancakes and Japanese pancakes, the key ingredient missing in the latter is butter as it makes pancakes more rich and moist.
-Japanese pancakes also use a bit more baking powder to get its really fluffy texture.
+Japanese pancakes (also known as hot cakes) are similar to American pancakes but fluffier and sweeter.
+In recent years, some chefs have opted to use ring molds to make a version of a pancake that rises higher.
+When comparing recipes for American pancakes against Japanese pancakes, one notable difference is the use of butter, which is absent in the latter.
+Additionally, Japanese pancakes use a bit more baking powder to achieve their signature light texture.

+Japanese Pancakes, Hot Cakes and Soufflé Pancakes: What Are They And How Do They Differ?